+The rest of the paper is organized as follows.
+In \Cref{sec:litsurvey}, we give a brief overview of related work done in the recent past. \Cref{sec:methodology} describes the proposed methodology.
+At first, it describes the base loss function and shows the relation between mutual information and the proposed framework.
+This section also describes the step-by-step process of how we arrived at the proposed loss function.
+The section ends with a convergence analysis of self-supervised learning frameworks.
+In \Cref{sec:expts}, we discuss the details of the experimental configurations that are used to establish the proof of concept.
+This section also analyzes the performance of the proposed loss function and compares it with the other existing self-supervised algorithms.
+In \Cref{sec:ablation_studies}, we further extend our analysis to show the effect of decreasing the number of parameters in an SSL model.
+Finally, \Cref{sec:conc} concludes the paper.

-\subsection{Literature Survey}
+\section{Literature Survey}

-During the initial days of self-supervised learning, a lot of research was done on handcrafting pre-training tasks, also known as pretext tasks.
-These handcrafted tasks include geometric transformation prediction \cite{videogeotr,rotnet, videorotnet}, context prediction \cite{contextpred,contextenc}, jigsaw puzzle solving \cite{noroozi, videojig, iterreorg, damagedjig}, temporal order related tasks for videos \cite{temporder, sssptemporder, cliporder, skipclip, shuffleandlearn}, pace prediction in videos \cite{pacepred}, image colorization \cite{imgcolor}, etc. These pretext tasks are aimed at learning representations that are invariant to transformations, context, etc. Although these tasks successfully rolled the wheels of self-supervised learning, the performance of the models pre-trained with these tasks was not at par with their supervised counterparts on the target tasks.
+\textbf{Self-Supervised Learning} During the initial days of self-supervised learning, a lot of techniques are designed based on handcrafted pre-training tasks, which are also known as pretext tasks.
+These handcrafted tasks include geometric transformation prediction \cite{videogeotr,rotnet, videorotnet}, context prediction \cite{contextpred,contextenc}, jigsaw puzzle solving \cite{noroozi, videojig, iterreorg, damagedjig}, temporal order related tasks for videos \cite{temporder, sssptemporder, cliporder, skipclip, shuffleandlearn}, pace prediction in videos \cite{pacepred}, image colorization \cite{imgcolor}, etc. These pretext tasks are aimed at learning representations that are invariant to transformations, context, etc. Although these tasks successfully rolled the wheels of self-supervised learning, the performances of the models pre-trained with these tasks are not at par with their supervised counterparts on the target tasks.